 This year we are also offering an optional lunchtime workshop in Recogito, a tool that lets you perform semantic annotation directly on images and documents.
 We only have 20 seats in the demo, which are first-come, first-serve.

 Questions?
-Email Annelie Rugg, Director & Humanities CIO at UCLA Humanities Technology (HumTech). firstname.lastname@example.org
+Email Annelie Rugg, Humanities CIO at the UCLA Center for Digital Humanities. firstname.lastname@example.org